notjitin-1994/smartslate-polaris/QUICK_START_GUIDE.md

 - Includes all sections per requirements
 - Research insights are incorporated

-### Step 6: Edit Report (New Feature!)
+### Step 6: Edit Report with Solara Lodestar (New Feature!)
 1. Click "Edit Report" button
+2. Toggle "Solara Lodestar" for intelligent editing help
+3. Make up to 3 AI-powered edits per report:
+   - Type natural language requests like "Make the executive summary more concise"
+   - AI maintains all sections and formatting
+   - Use undo/redo to navigate changes
-2. Use rich text editor to modify content
+4. Or use the rich text editor for manual edits
-3. Format with bold, italic, lists, links
+5. Format with bold, italic, lists, links
-4. Save changes when done
+6. Save changes when done
-5. Report shows "(Edited)" indicator
+7. Report shows "(Edited)" indicator

 ## Viewing Saved Starmaps
 1. Go to `/portal/starmaps` to see all starmaps